peteroupc/peteroupc.github.io/graphics.md

 - **Classic desktop wallpaper:** See the "[**peteroupc/classic-wallpaper**](https://github.com/peteroupc/classic-wallpaper)" repository for a challenge on creating tileable desktop wallpapers with a limited palette of colors and a limited pixel size &mdash; such wallpapers are getting ever harder to find because desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920 &times; 1080 or larger).
 - **Button and border styles:** See [**`uielements.md` in the "peteroupc/classic-wallpaper" repository**](https://github.com/peteroupc/classic-wallpaper/blob/main/uielements.md) for a challenge on writing computer code (released to the public domain or under the Unlicense) to draw button and border styles for classic graphical user interfaces.
-- **Survey of polygon and memory usage in 1990s 3-D games:** To bolster the suggestions in the [**specification on classic graphics**](#Graphics_Challenge_for_Classic_Style_Games), given earlier in this page, it would be of interest to find the number of triangles or polygons per frame and graphics memory usage (for a given resolution and frame rate) actually achieved on average by 3-D video games in the mid- to late 1990s.
+- **Survey of polygon and memory usage in 1990s 3-D games:** To buttress the suggestions in the [**specification on classic graphics**](#Graphics_Challenge_for_Classic_Style_Games), given earlier in this page, it would be of interest to find the number of triangles or polygons per frame and graphics memory usage (for a given resolution and frame rate) actually achieved on average by 3-D video games in the mid- to late 1990s.
 Such information is hard to find and is often anecdotal.[^47]
 - **Sound bank development guide:** Write an open-source and detailed guide on using free-of-cost software to produce decent-quality instrument banks from the recordings of real musical instruments (rather than copying or converting other instrument banks or recording from commercial synthesizers).
 See the section on [**building instrument banks, earlier**](#Building_a_Public_Domain_music_synthesis_library_and_instrument_banks).
 For this purpose, a sound bank in SoundFont 2 or Downloadable Sounds format that is of decent quality is about 4 million bytes in size.

 <a id=License></a>